The 14th annual Which? awards announces its winners today.

 The impact of COVID-19 is reflected in this year’s awards, from the first ever virtual ceremony, to the new Supermarket of the Year award to recognise the particular challenge supermarkets faced during lockdown.

-Watch the video below to see some of our winning brands
+Watch the video below to see some of our shortlisted brands

 Our full list of winners